Jakelayman0110/my2-layman/README.md

 ## Sports Table

-Here is a table with some sports that you should try, why you should try them, and how much time they take up!
+Here is a table with some sports that you should try, why you should try them, and how much time they take up!<br>

 | Sports | | Reasons | | Time |
 | --- | | --- | | ---: |